Senior Vice President, Chief Legal Officer & Secretary, JOANN Stores

-President, Corporate College and Vice President, Legal Services & Risk Management; General Counsel, Cuyahoga Community College
+President/CEO, Corporate College, and Vice President, Legal Services & Risk Management, General Counsel, Cuyahoga Community College

-Judge, 8th District Court of Appeals of Ohio
+Judge, Eighth District Court of Appeals for the State of Ohio

 Corporate Counsel, Jenne, Inc.

-Former President, Cleveland State University and Kent State University (Community Member)
+President Emeritus, Cleveland State University and Kent State University

 Michael Schwartz is a native of Chicago and attended the University of Illinois-Urbana Champaign.
 He earned the baccalaureate in psychology in 1958, the Master of Arts in labor and industrial relations in 1959, and the Ph.D. in sociology in 1962.
-He then did research and taught at Wayne State University and moved to Indiana University, Bloomington.
+He then conducted academic research, taught at Wayne State University, later and moved to Indiana University, Bloomington.
 He became Chair of the Department of Sociology and Social Psychology at Florida Atlantic University and then Dean of the College of Social Science there.
-Later moving to Kent State University as Vice President for Graduate Studies and Research, he also served there as interim-President, Vice President for Academic and Student Affairs, and was given the additional title of Provost.
+He then moved to Kent State University to become the Vice President for Graduate Studies and Research.
+He later served there as Interim-President, Vice President for Academic and Student Affairs, and was given the additional title of Provost.
 He became President of Kent State University in 1982 and served in that role until 1991 when he became President Emeritus and Trustees Professor.
-He taught courses in higher education administration and organization, history of higher education in the U.S., the American college and university presidency, and statistical methods in social research.
-A decade later, he became the President of Cleveland State University and served in that capacity until 2009 when he again returned to teaching and writing as President Emeritus and Trustees Professor.
-He is the author of more than fifty papers and books.
+He taught courses in higher education administration and organization, the history of higher education in the U.S., and statistical methods in social research.
+A decade later, he became the President of Cleveland State University and served in that capacity until 2009, when he again returned to teaching and writing as President Emeritus and Trustees Professor.
+He is the author of more than 50 papers and books.
 Now retired, he has served as a member of and Chair of the Board of Directors of the Cleveland Institute of Art.
-He and his wife, Dr. Joanne Rand Schwartz, live in Bratenahl, Ohio.

 Director, Community Engagement, The Sherwin-Williams Company; Director, The Sherwin-Williams Foundation

-Maria Spangler leads The Sherwin-Williams Company’s enterprise strategy to drive corporate social responsibility initiatives and programs, building alignment and synergies with shareholders, customers and employees.
-She works strategically with a diverse set of internal and external stakeholders, building relationships and driving excellence, with a particular focus and passion around inclusion and talent attraction and development.
+Maria Spangler leads The Sherwin-Williams Company’s enterprise strategy, which drives corporate social responsibility initiatives and programs, building alignment and synergies with shareholders, customers and employees.
+With a particular focus and passion around inclusion and talent attraction and development, she works strategically with a diverse set of internal and external stakeholders to build relationships and drive excellence.
 In addition, Maria directs the programs and investments of the Sherwin-Williams Foundation, supporting brand-aligned causes and organizations most important to the more than 62,000 committed and generous Sherwin-Williams employees across their global footprint.
-A proud two-time Viking, Maria was honored in 2006 to have been the first in her family to earn a law degree, pairing it with a master’s degree in public administration; she is grateful to the experience at Cleveland State, which proved to be critical in building a firm foundation for a career rooted in service to others and her adopted home of Northeast Ohio.
+A proud two-time Viking, Maria was honored in 2006 to have been the first in her family to earn a Dual Law and Public Administration Master’s Degree.
+She is grateful for the experience at Cleveland State, which proved to be critical in building a firm foundation for a career rooted in service to others and her adopted home of Northeast Ohio.
 Maria’s board memberships include: the Cleveland Foundation, Cuyahoga County Public Library, University Circle Incorporated, Cleveland Development Advisors, and the Greater Cleveland Food Bank.